System 6

-System 6 (or System Software 6) is a graphical user interface-based operating system for Macintosh computers, made by Apple Computer It was released in 1988, and is part of the classic Mac OS series.
+System 6 (or System Software 6) is the sixth major release of the classic Mac OS operating system for Macintosh computers, made by Apple Computer.
+It was released in 1988.
 It is a monolithic operating system, with cooperative multitasking based on an improved MultiFinder.
 The boxed version cost US$49, and it was included with all new Macintosh computers until 1991, when it was succeeded by System 7.

 Overview

 MacroMaker

 The MacroMaker utility was introduced in System 6.
 It records mouse and keyboard input as macros, and has a unique user interface intended to look and act like a tape recorder.
 MacroMaker was criticized for its lack of features when compared to Microsoft's AutoMac III, which was already available commercially.
 As MacroMaker records only the locations of mouse-clicks inside windows and not what is being clicked on or exactly when, it can not be used to automate actions in more sophisticated programs.
 The pre-recorded clicks miss buttons if the buttons had moved since the recording, or if they failed to appear upon playback.
 It records the start and end locations of mouse movements, but does not track the precise path of a movement or support pauses.
 MacroMaker is not compatible with System 7, in which it is succeeded by AppleScript.